 Dilly-dally dial-up internet

-When it comes to connecting to the internet, we want to connect now – straight away!
-We don’t expect to nod-off whilst waiting to be connected to the net – our expectations are high, we expect a speedy, non-clunky connection.
+When it comes to connecting to the internet, we want to connect now… straight away!
+We don’t want to nod-off whilst waiting to be connected.
+Our expectations are high and we expect a speedy, non-clunky connection.

-A speedy, non-clunky connection was not always the case when using dial-up internet – compared to superfast broadband, dilly-dally dial-up was sometimes painful.
+Speedy, non-clunky connection was not always the case when using dial-up internet.
+Compared to superfast broadband, dilly-dally dial-up was sometimes painful.
 There were frustrations with dilly-dally dial-up, reminisce on them below:

-Dilly-dally #1: There was no guarantee that you’d be connected first time.
-So, you’ve got a computer with built-in modem connected to the telephone.
+Dilly-dally #1: Can’t connect.
+You’ve composed an email whilst offline so all you need to do is go online and send.
 You hear the dialling connection, but then nothing happens.
-All you wanted to do was send a quick email.
 Cross your fingers and toes and try again, then hope that the email does not get too comfortable snoozing on the outbox sofa.

-Dilly-daily #2: You’ve heard the dialling beeps and then that screech kicks-in – you think you’re connected but you’ve counted your chickens before they’ve hatched.
-Take a deep breath, grab yourself a mug of Horlicks, then try again.
+Dilly-daily #2: I thought I had connected!
+You’ve heard the dialling connection and then that screech kicks-in – you think you’re connected you’re not – you’ve been tricked.
+Not a lot you can do but I suggest taking a deep breath and grabbing yourself a mug of Horlicks before trying again.

-Dilly-dally #4: Made it on the internet and you’re having a swimmingly good time surfing and emailing.
+Dilly-dally #4: The innocent caller interruption.
+Made it on the internet and you’re having a swimmingly good time surfing and emailing.
 The good time you’re having comes to an abrupt end as the connection drops like attempting to catch a hot potato.
 How?
 Why?
 Someone is calling you on the home phone and it has interrupted your session.
 The first thing the caller asks:“Were you on the internet?”

-Dilly-dally #5: There’s a day and evening price rate: surfing the internet between 8am to 6pm meant you’d get spanked with higher costs; the costs reduced considerably if you waited until after 6pm.
+Dilly-dally #5: No daytime surfing.
+There’s a day and evening price rate: surfing the internet between 8am to 6pm meant you’d get spanked with higher costs – the costs dropped considerably if you waited until after 6pm.
 If you were a savvy surfer, you’d kill time by playing Snake on the the Nokia mobile until the clock struck 6pm.

 The Milk Tray Man, mouthfuls of Angel Delight, smashing Smash Hits magazine, splashing it all over with Brut aftershave, World of Sport or Grandstand?
 A fat wallet or your flexible friend the Access Card?
 Could you survive a term at Grange Hill?
 Nostalgia with enough clout to send you flying back to the 80s and 70s in the hardback book Section N Underpass.
 Click image below to get the rundown: